 Reference your work – You can lose marks for referencing incorrectly and creating a poor bibliography.
 Sometimes that can be the difference between a 1st and a 2:1.
 So don’t miss out!
 Watch the How to Reference Your Work video and also check out our guides and tutorials.

-Student exchanges – Immerse yourself in another country’s culture and make the most of your student experience.
+Study or work abroad – Immerse yourself in another country’s culture and make the most of your student experience.
 Many employers are increasingly seeking students with international skills, so whatever you’re studying take this the opportunity to have the experience of a lifetime and improve your career prospects.

 Careers fairs – A great way to meet employers on campus is through our annual careers fair, employer events and company presentations.
 You can get first-hand information about companies.
 This is also a great opportunity to network with employers who can offer you roles while you study.